top of page

 Mycotoxin

 Mycotoxins are naturally occurring fungi and molds.
-Most state mandated cannabis laboratory screening includes a mycotoxin test.
+Most state-mandated cannabis laboratory screening includes a mycotoxin test.

 Phenotype